 Recommended for Best Value because: Not only is the prepared food healthy, but it's also affordable.

 Chelle's expert tip: Come for lunch and buy your ingredients for a healthy dinner in Food & Thought's marketplace.

 Opened in December 2018, the brainstorm of the owner of Three60 Market across the creek, Celebration Park celebrates the food truck boom that has been sounding across the nation these past few years.
 About 10 food trucks and stands park permanently (or at least seasonally) leading up to a stationary covered bar at Celebration.
 Some tables, high-tops, bar stools, and high chairs at a bar overlooking the creek providing seating.
 Choose from curry, barbecue, seafood, Greek dishes, gourmet burgers, hot dogs and mini-beignets at the different trucks.
-Smith Organics is the highest end with a kimchi burger, orange-cauliflower bowl and Korean Beef Tacos, along with Dilly's Seafood, whose spiny lobster roll is probably the most expensive thing you will find at $19.
+At Dilly's Seafood, the spiny lobster roll is probably the most expensive thing you will find at $19.

 Recommended for Best Value because: Its Bayshore neighborhood keeps prices low and the food truck cuisine is a delicious bargain.

 Chelle's expert tip: Plan on an early lunch if you want to grab a table; they're in short supply.